 Matsuei, Tokio and their youngest brother Yoshio were born in the town of Lahaina, Maui.
 As youngsters they accompanied their parents to Okinawa, Japan and there their sister Haruko was born.
 As teenagers they returned to Lahaina and as young men were inducted into the Hawaii Army National Guard.
-When WWII began, Japanese Americans in the Hawaii Army National Guard were transferred to the 100th Infantry Battalion of the U.S Army.
+When WWII began, Japanese Americans in the Hawaii Army National Guard were expelled but later joined the Hawaiian Provisional Infantry Battalion, the first racially segregated unit of mostly Japanese Americans and the predecessor to the 100th Infantry Battalion (Separate) of the U.S Army.

 The 100th Battalion was the first all Japanese American U.S. Army unit.
 Its exemplary performance fighting in southern Italy would open the door for the formation of a much larger unit, a regiment, also to be comprised fully of Japanese American enlisted men.
 This regiment would become the 442nd Regimental Combat Team.

 In September 1943, the 100th Battalion, with the Ajitomi brothers’ Company C, became part of an American force that began pushing the German Army out of the southern part of Italy.
 A veteran of Company C stated that the two Ajitomi brothers were quiet men and always together.
 They also were described as good soldiers, disciplined and dependable.
 It was in a battle, in an town called Alife, Italy, that Matsuei lost his life after receiving a severe wound to the head.
 Tokio was said to have been filled with overwhelming grief for the loss of his older brother.